A Modern Primer on Processing in Memory: The Need for Intelligent Memory Controllers to Enhance Memory Technology Scaling

 Intelligent controllers are already in widespread use in another key part of a modern computing system.
-In solid-state drives (SSDs) consisting of NAND flash memory, the flash memory controllers that manage the SSDs are designed to incorporate a significant level of intelligence in order to improve both performance and reliability~\cite{yucai.bookchapter18,cai.bookchapter18.arxiv, yucai-thesis,luo.thesis18,tavakkol.fast18,tavakkol.isca18,cai.procieee17,cai2012error,cai2012flash,cai2013program,cai2013threshold,cai2014neighbor,cai2015data,cai2015read,cai2017vulnerabilities,luo2018heatwatch,luo2018improving,luo2014characterizing,luo2015warm,luo2016enabling,cai2013error,kim2020evanesco}.
+In solid-state drives (SSDs) consisting of NAND flash memory, the flash memory controllers that manage the SSDs are designed to incorporate a significant level of intelligence in order to improve both performance and reliability~\omv{\cite{yucai.bookchapter18,cai.bookchapter18.arxiv, yucai-thesis,luo.thesis18,tavakkol.fast18,tavakkol.isca18,cai.procieee17,cai2012error,cai2012flash,cai2013program,cai2013threshold,cai2014neighbor,cai2015data,cai2015read,cai2017vulnerabilities,luo2018heatwatch,luo2018improving,luo2014characterizing,luo2015warm,luo2016enabling,cai2013error,kim2020evanesco,cho2024aero,nadig2023venice,park2021reducing}}.
 Figure~\ref{fig:flashI} shows one of our real experimental infrastructures (from~\cite{cai2012flash}) used for the design and evaluation of intelligent flash memory controllers.

-Modern flash controllers need to take into account a wide variety of issues such as remapping data, performing wear leveling to mitigate the limited lifetime of NAND flash memory devices, refreshing data based on the current wearout of each NAND flash cell, optimizing voltage levels to maximize memory lifetime, employing sophisticated error correction and recovery techniques to maximize lifetime and minimize error rates, and enforcing fairness across different applications accessing the SSD.
-Much of the complexity in flash controllers is a result of mitigating issues related to the scaling of NAND flash memory~\cite{yucai.bookchapter18,cai.bookchapter18.arxiv,yucai-thesis,luo.thesis18,cai.procieee17,cai2012error,cai2012flash,cai2013program,cai2013threshold,cai2014neighbor,cai2015data,cai2015read,cai2017vulnerabilities,luo2018heatwatch,luo2018improving,luo2014characterizing,luo2015warm,luo2016enabling,cai2013error,kim2020evanesco}.
+Modern flash \omvi{memory} controllers need to take into account a wide variety of issues such as remapping data, performing wear leveling to mitigate the limited lifetime of NAND flash memory devices, refreshing data based on the current wearout of each NAND flash cell, optimizing voltage levels to maximize memory lifetime, employing sophisticated error correction and recovery techniques to maximize lifetime and minimize error rates, and enforcing fairness across different applications accessing the SSD.
+Much of the complexity in flash controllers is a result of mitigating issues related to the scaling of NAND flash memory~\omvi{\cite{yucai.bookchapter18,cai.bookchapter18.arxiv,yucai-thesis,luo.thesis18,cai.procieee17,cai2012error,cai2012flash,cai2013program,cai2013threshold,cai2014neighbor,cai2015data,cai2015read,cai2017vulnerabilities,luo2018heatwatch,luo2018improving,luo2014characterizing,luo2015warm,luo2016enabling,cai2013error,kim2020evanesco,park2022deepsketch,park2021reducing,cho2024aero}}.
 A comprehensive review of scaling issues of NAND flash memory and related mitigation techniques can be found in~\cite{cai.procieee17} (Figure~\ref{fig:flashII}) and~\cite{yucai.bookchapter18,cai.bookchapter18.arxiv}.
-We argue that in order to overcome scaling issues in main memory (DRAM), the time has come for main memory controllers to also incorporate significant intelligence.
-Yet, incorporating sophisticated intelligence in the DRAM controller is more challenging than doing so in a flash controller due to the much lower access latency and much higher access bandwidth of modern DRAM devices.